 - Readings: Berkeley, Three Dialogues between Hylas and Philonous - Study questions: - 1.
-What does Berkeley think of the "most extravagant opinion that ever entered the mind of man, to wit, that there is no such thing as material substance in the world" (p.415, col.2)?
-What are the fundamental constituents of the world, according to Berkeley? - 2.
-Explain how Berkeley argues that his philosophy does not lead to skepticism, while the philosophies of Locke and Descartes do.
+What does Berkeley think of the "most extravagant opinion that ever entered the mind of man, to wit, that there is no such thing as material substance in the world"? - 2.
+What are the fundamental constituents of the world, according to Berkeley?
+In what sense do they "exist"?